Web3DConsortium/X3D-Edit/README.distribution.md

 [Installation video (22:56)](https://www.youtube.com/watch?v=ThToh2YLZeY)
 [<img align='right' width='400' src="https://savage.nps.edu/X3D-Edit/images/X3D-EditHowToInstallVideoWelcome800x398.png"/>](https://www.youtube.com/watch?v=ThToh2YLZeY)

-**Windows users**: there is an issue in both the zip and [X3D-Edit Windows installer](https://github.com/Web3DConsortium/X3D-Edit/issues/3).
+**Windows users**: there is an issue in both the zip and [X3D-Edit Windows installer](https://github.com/Web3DConsortium/X3D-Edit/issues/3) and our current testing shows this does not work.

-Please note that you will manually need to edit the configuration files to point to your local JDK installation.
+If you want to try on another system, please note that you will manually need to edit the configuration files to point to your local JDK installation.
 For example:

 - Using _localadmin_ permissions, set `jdkhome` permissions in configuration file:
 - `C:\\Program Files\\x3deditmodulesuite\\etc\\x3deditmodulesuite.conf`
-- `jdkhome="C:\Program Files\Java\openjdk\jdk-23.0.1"`
+- `jdkhome="C:\Program Files\Java\openjdk\jdk-23.0.2"`

 ## Source Code has Moved

-X3D-Edit software development has moved to [GitHub](https://github.com/Web3DConsortium/X3D-Edit)
+X3D-Edit software development is maintained at [Web3D Consortium GitHub](https://github.com/Web3DConsortium/X3D-Edit)

 Note: SourceForge is excellent!
 Nevertheless, in order to conform with trusted-plugin requirements on the [Apache NetBeans Plugin Portal](https://plugins.netbeans.apache.org/catalogue/?id=90).